stefan-lipp/conference/README.md

 Conference tool project for the web database lecture.

 ## Motivation
-The is intended for use at [VLDB 2017](http://www.vldb.org/2017/) and potentially other conferences.
+The tool is intended for use at [VLDB 2017](http://www.vldb.org/2017/) and potentially other conferences.

 ## Programs that need to be installed
 - [Docker](http://www.docker.com)